git-lfs/git-lfs/README.md

 Git LFS maintains a list of currently known limitations, which you can find and edit [here](https://github.com/git-lfs/git-lfs/wiki/Limitations).

+Current releases of Git LFS will work with Git versions as early as Git 2.0.0.
+However, for best performance, using a recent version of Git is highly recommended.

 Git LFS source code utilizes Go modules in its build system, and therefore this project contains a `go.mod` file with a defined Go module path.
 However, we